minodisk/bigquery-runner/README.md

 ## Features

 - Write queries in VSCode and run them directly against BigQuery datasets and view the results
-- Execute queries from selected text
+- Run queries from selected text
 - Mark errors for queries in VSCode
+- Suggest a candidate for a quick fix
 - Fast rendering of large result tables
 - Paging of results
 - Download result tables in a variety of formats